 In a landscape that changes as quickly as retail, what is right today may be completely wrong for your business tomorrow.
 Just a decade ago, most analysts were arguing that retail stores wouldn’t disappear anytime soon.
 This changed a few years ago when experts said online is the way to go.
 Today, people are yet again vouching for a retail store concept.

-However, we think the best way to insure your business against these uncertainties is to go multichannel.
+However, we think the best way to ensure your business against these uncertainties is to go multichannel.
 Sell across as many channels as you can, and match customer expectations of where they can find you.
 Today’s customer always looks up a product and a retailer online before buying from them.
 If a retailer also has an online presence, a quick conversion through the sales channel is highly probable.

-We delve into the pros and cons of each online sales channel and what you can takeaway from it.
+We delve into the pros and cons of each online sales channel and what you can take away from it.

 The Web Store

-Having your own website, and an e-commerce enabled store at that, can truly open up some unexplored avenues for you.
+Having your own website, and e-commerce enabled to store at that, can truly open up some unexplored avenues for you.
 While it does take a bit of time and effort it is worth it when it comes to brand building.
 This is why retailers of niche products such as designer stationery and boutique clothes always have a web store.